-This heart shaped topiary is inexpensive to make and right at home in French country or French farmhouse style Valentine’s day decorating!
+Inside: This heart-shaped topiary is inexpensive to make and right at home in French country or farmhouse style Valentine’s day decorating!

 This post contains Amazon and other affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission, at no extra charge to you.
 I only recommend products that I love or would purchase for myself.
 See my full disclosure here.